Lions defeat All Blacks to level series

 - New Zealand'snfirst home defeat since 2009

-(CNN)New Zealand's rugby reign of 47 straight victories on home soil has come to an end as they lost 21-24 to the British and Irish Lions in Wellington.
+(CNN)Not since 2009 had New Zealand lost a rugby game on home soil; not since 2003 had the mighty All Blacks been beaten at Wellington's Westpac Stadium.

+But the British and Irish Lions, a composite team made up of the best players from England, Ireland, Scotland and Wales, have put an end to that 47-match reign.

 The All Blacks were reduced to fourteen men after Sonny Bill Williams was red carded for a shoulder charge in the first half.

-And that proved decisive, as two tries from the Lions in the second period helped the visitors level the series 1-1 ahead of the third test next weekend.

-New Zealand won the first test in Auckland, and looked in control after Beauden Barrett had kicked his side into a 18-9 lead.
-But the Lions roared back with tries from Talupe Faletau and Conor Murray to claim a historic victory.
+But the world's No. 1 ranked side appeared to be in control in rainy conditions after Beauden Barrett had kicked his side into an 18-9 lead with 20 minutes left to play.

+But a Talupe Faletau try broke the deadlock and brought the Lions within touching distance of a historic victory, before a darting Conor Murray added to the visitors' total to draw the scores level at 21 points apiece.

+An Owen Farrell penalty in the final minutes of the contest secured an historic victory to level the series after New Zealand won the first test in Auckland.